yuvalmGS/gigaspaces-wiki-jekyll/xap100adm/blobstore-cache-policy.markdown

 # Prerequisites

-- Blobstore supports Linux CentOS 6.x only.
+- MemoryXtend currently supports Linux CentOS 6.x only.

 - Check that your user is part of disk groups.
 {% highlight console %}